 We were lucky in Spenard – our home was intact.
 Most of the streets were passable.
 We filled the bathtub with snow and boiled it for water.
 We lined up at the school for various shots.
 The volunteer poked through my skin and shot the vaccine right out the other side at me.
-Second time was better for her, not so much for me.
+The second time was better for her, not so much for me.

 Over the course of the next month, my dad was gone a lot.
 He mustered out to Kulis ANG and flew many aid flights during that time.
 He brought home flight MRE's (Meals Ready to Eat), fixed the television with a soldering iron, and still had time to let me and Denise stand on his boots and “dance” with him.